ionworks/Ionwizard/Quick_start/image_installation.md

 - Docker must be installed and running to use the containers.

 MacOS:
-- The [Rosetta][ROSETTA_LINK] compatibility library is needed to get good performance with Docker on systems using Apple Silicon.
+- The [Rosetta] compatibility library is needed to get good performance with Docker on systems using Apple Silicon.
+- To use Rosetta with Docker, open Docker Desktop and go to settings, then check the box "Use Rosetta for x86_64/amd64 emulation on Apple Silicon".
-- Using Rosetta with Docker may require updating to the newest version of Docker.
+  This may require updating to the newest version of Docker.

 ### Configuration file